 Since students will have access to their online score reports very soon after you do, consider hosting your information session before scores are released.

-Discuss the score report, its meaning, and its interpretation before you hand out individual test books.
-To help students understand the information without the distraction of their own scores, we’ll provide a demo of the online experience.
+Discuss the score report, its meaning, and its interpretation.
+To help students understand the information without the distraction of their own scores, we'll provide a demo of the online experience.

 Students will have access to a robust online reporting portal that includes scores from all tests in the SAT Suite of Assessments.